Riksdag voting pact has fallen after the emergency meeting

 Photo: Pontus Lundahl/TT

-It is clear that we cannot set off a number of members and sit there obediently next week while they simultaneously bring in as many members as they need.
-Then we have no interest in this set-off system, says the Social Democrats' group leader Lena Hallengren.
+It is clear that we cannot exclude a number of members and sit there obediently next week, says Social Democrats' group leader Lena Hallengren.

-Our view of this is that Ulf Kristersson lacks control over his government base, says the Centre Party's party secretary Hannes Hervieu.
+Ulf Kristersson lacks control over his government base, says Center Party Secretary Hannes Hervieu.

 Facts: The Riksdag's offsetting system

-The set-off system is not a law but an agreement between the parties, mainly between the blocs, that absent members should not affect the balance of power in votes in the Riksdag.
+The set-off system is not a law but an agreement between the parties in the Riksdag that absent members should not affect the balance of power in votes in the Riksdag.

-If one or more members cannot attend, it is "set off" against a member of another party who abstains from voting.
+If one or more members cannot attend, it is "set off" against a member of another party, on the other side of the bloc boundary, who abstains from voting.

 The system is very old and has been used since at least the early 20th century.
 However, the SD was not allowed into the system until 2021, eleven years after entering the Riksdag.